acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

 Envelope and Power Bins services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :numref:`fig_power_bins_demo` and :numref:`fig_env_demo` show outputs from the Power Bins and Envelope Services obtained with one of the scripts in Exploration Tool, the setup and environment are identical for the two data sets.
-Here it can be seen that Power Bins and Envelope Services provides output of the same type, i.e. amplitude of received signal as a function of distance.
+Here it can be seen that Power Bins and Envelope Services provide output of the same type, i.e. amplitude of received signal as a function of distance.
 The difference lies in the signal processing done and the Power Bins output has lower SNR, lower resolution in range, but requires less processing and memory allocation than Envelope.

 .. _fig_power_bins_demo:
 .. figure:: /_static/introduction/fig_power_bins_demo.png